papillonbee/bridge-service/README.md

 After `git clone` this project to your local, you can do below

-### Step 1: Create `.env` file with 3 environment variables
+### Step 1: Create `.env` file with 4 environment variables
-These 3 are used for interacting with the [AppSheet API](https://support.google.com/appsheet/answer/10105398) to manage `game` data
+The first 3 are used for interacting with the [AppSheet API](https://support.google.com/appsheet/answer/10105398) to manage `game` data

+The fourth variable is used for whitelisting request if request header `Origin` match with what's configured here

 Create it at project root directory